Car-Kar/Uchaguzi-Kenya/CONTRIBUTING.md

 4. Creating a Facebook App and Connecting it to the Webhook.
 A Facebook App is the interface between the created webhook and the respective Facebook page.
 The App is responsible for generating authentication tokens and configuring settings for the Messenger bot.
 A Facebook App can be created on your developer page [here](https://developers.facebook.com/apps).
 The App set up can be done following the steps in the official documentation [here](https://developers.facebook.com/docs/messenger-platform/getting-started/app-setup).
-The page access token generated in the guide can be configured as an environment variable (in UNIX environments) or passed as a command line argument in the running of the app.
+The page access token generated and verify token in the guide can be configured as an environment variable (in UNIX environments) or passed as a command line argument in the running of the app.
 This will be described in the following sections.

 5. Develop against a feature and submit a pull request.
 After the above successfull set up, you can now contribute by developing a feature or fixing a bug in the project.
 Features and bugs are usually listed in the [issues](https://github.com/wambu-i/Jumuiya/issues) pages of the project.
 After development you can submit a [pull](https://help.github.com/en/articles/about-pull-requests) request for review and merging of code.